hoytech/negentropy/README.md

 Each party should begin by sorting their records in ascending order by timestamp.
 If the timestamps are equivalent, records should be sorted lexically by their IDs.
 This sorted array and contiguous slices of it are called *ranges*.
 The *fingerprint* of a range is equal to the SHA-256 hash of the IDs of all records within this range (sorted as described above).

 Because each side potentially has a different set of records, ranges cannot be referred to by their indices in one side's sorted array.
 Instead, they are specified by lower and upper *bounds*.
 A bound is a timestamp and a variable-length ID prefix.
-In order to reduce the sizes of reconcilliation messages, ID prefixes are as short as possible while still being able to separate records from their predecessors in the sorted array.
+In order to reduce the sizes of reconciliation messages, ID prefixes are as short as possible while still being able to separate records from their predecessors in the sorted array.
 If two adjacent records have different timestamps, then the prefix for a bound between them is empty.

 Lower bounds are *inclusive* and upper bounds are *exclusive*, as is [typical in computer science](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html).
 This means that given two adjacent ranges, the upper bound of the first is equal to the lower bound of the second.
 In order for a range to have full coverage over the universe of possible timestamps/IDs, the lower bound would have a 0 timestamp and all-0s ID, and the upper-bound would be the specially reserved "infinity" timestamp (max u64), and the ID doesn't matter.

-When negotiating a reconcilliation, the client and server should decide on a special `idSize` value.
+When negotiating a reconciliation, the client and server should decide on a special `idSize` value.
 It must satisfy `8 <= idSize <= 32`.
 Using values less than the full 32 bytes will save bandwidth, at the expense of making collisions more likely.

 ### Alternating Messages